Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 After more women came forward, Franken faced a Senate Ethics Committee investigation, and many Democrats encouraged Franken to step down.

-Franken, who has apologized for his actions, announced Thursday that he will resign from the Senate "in the coming weeks.”
+Franken, who has apologized for his actions, announced in early December that he will resign from the Senate "in the coming weeks.”

 Trent Franks

-Arizona Rep. Trent Franks stepped down on Friday amid news reports that he allegedly repeatedly pressed a former aide to carry his child.
+Arizona Rep. Trent Franks stepped down in early December amid news reports that he allegedly pressed a former aide to carry his child.
 Franks reportedly offered her $5 million to act as a surrogate.

-Franks first announced his resignation on Thursday, saying that he would formally step down in January.
-But after his wife was admitted to the hospital earlier this week, his plans changed and his resignation was effective as of Dec.
+Franks first announced his resignation on Dec.
+7, saying that he would formally step down in January.
+But after his wife was admitted to the hospital, his plans changed and his resignation was effective as of Dec.
 8, 2017.

 The representative was reportedly encouraged to step down by Speaker Paul Ryan, who learned of an House Ethics Committee investigation into his behavior.